1967 Singaporean presidential election

 Indirect presidential elections were held in Singapore on 30 November 1967.
 This was the first presidential election held in Singapore since the country's independence in 1965.
-Under the Singaporean constitution at the time, the president was elected by the Parliament of Singapore.
+Under the constitution at the time, the president was elected by parliament.
+Prime minister Lee Kuan Yew nominated incumbent president Yusof Ishak for the presidency, which was met with unanimous agreement by parliament.
+He was sworn in on 4 December.